synaptics-astra/.github/profile/README.rst

 How to report an issue
 ----------------------

-You can file issues report in the `sdk <https://github.com/synaptics-astra/sdk/issues>`_ repository
+You can file issues report in the `sdk <https://github.com/synaptics-astra/sdk/issues>`__ repository.

 Contact
 -------

-If you have any questions or need further information, please contact your Synaptics representative.
+If you have any questions or need further information, please contact your `Synaptics representative <https://www.synaptics.com/contact/synaptics-sales>`__.